-(a) set out the material facts upon which the party relies and the legal issues that arise from the material facts;
+(a) set out the material facts upon which the party relies and the legal issues that arise from the material facts; and

-(b) be delivered within the time-period specified by the commissioner.
+(b) be delivered within the time-period specified by the Commission or commissioner.

-(3) The commissioner has a discretion to continue with the matter despite non-compliance with a commissioner’s directive.
+(3) The commissioner has a discretion to continue with the matter despite noncompliance with a directive of the Commission or commissioner in terms of sub-rule (1).
 However, any non-compliance may be taken into account when considering costs at the conclusion of the arbitration hearing.

-Rule 20 When the parties must hold a pre-arbitration conference
+20 When the parties must hold a pre-arbitration conference

+(1) The parties to an arbitration must hold a pre-arbitration conference dealing with the matters referred to in sub-rule (3), if:

+(a) both parties are represented by a trade union, employer’s organisation, legal practitioner and/or candidate attorney.

-(1) The parties to an arbitration must hold a pre-arbitration conference dealing with the matters referred to in sub-rule (2), if directed to do so by the Convening Senior Commissioner or the Senior Commissioner in charge of a region, or the presiding commissioner.
+(b) both parties agree to hold a pre-trial conference; or

+(c) directed to do so by the Convening Senior Commissioner, the Senior Commissioner in charge of a region or the presiding commissioner.

+(2) A pre-trial conference convened in terms of sub-rule (1)(a) and (b) must be convened at least fourteen (14) days prior to the date of the scheduled arbitration.

-(2)In a pre-arbitration conference, the parties must attempt to reach consensus on the following—
+(3) In a pre-arbitration conference, the parties must attempt to reach consensus on the following -

 (a) any means by which the dispute may be settled;